nerium-security/CarbonBlackCloud-Extractor/README.md

 ![](example.gif)

-The result is outputed to both CSV and JSON.
+The result is outputed to both CSV and JSON:

 - 2023-05-11_143617_results_EnrichedEvent.csv
 - 2023-05-11_143617_results_ProcessEvent.csv